 Make a budget - and stick to it

-The first thing you’ll want to do is figure out how much money you’re willing to spend.
+The first thing you’ll want to do is figure out how much money you’re willing to spend on wedding flowers.
 This magic number will determine everything from the size of your centerpieces to which flowers make it into your bouquet.
 It’s typical for couples to spend 8% of their entire wedding budget on flowers - but feel free to go higher or lower.
 Try using our budget tool to stay organized and out of debt.
 Tip: let your florist know your budget before you even start discussing flowers - you don’t want to fall in love with something you can’t afford!

 Find your florist

-Finding a florist who understands your vision is essential.
+Finding a wedding florist who understands your vision is essential.
 They’ll be the one in charge of turning your flower-filled dreams into a reality, so make sure you’re on the same page right out of the gate.
 Remember to check their portfolio and read reviews about their services in our vendor directory and grill them with a few questions to make sure they’re “the one”.

 Hunt for inspiration

-Once you’ve worked out your budget and found your florist you can move on to the fun part - finding the perfect flowers for your big day.
+Once you’ve worked out your budget and found your florist you can move on to the fun part - finding the perfect wedding flowers for your big day.
 As with any project, you should start out with some good old fashioned research.
 Browsing through photos of real weddings, dog-earing pages in magazines, scrolling through our florist vendor galleries and consulting Pinterest’s archive of flowers and floral arrangements will aid you in your investigation.
 Once you’ve pulled some pictures bring them to your florist so that he or she can start making suggestions.